GewelsJI/PNS-Net/README.md

     + Just enjoy it!

-    + The prediction results of all competitors, and our PNS-Net can be found at [link]().
+    + The prediction results of all competitors, and our PNS-Net can be found at [Google Drive (7MB)](https://drive.google.com/file/d/1Jn4EjnGC37WOfNjCGhxsEY7t26Brx6YV/view?usp=sharing).

 ### 3.2 Evaluating your trained model: